box/box-python-sdk-gen/docs/zip_downloads.md

 - zip_download_id `str`
   - The unique identifier that represent this &#x60;zip&#x60; archive.
   - Used as `zip_download_id` in path `path` of the API call
+- headers `GetZipDownloadStatusHeadersArg`
+  - Used as headers for the API call

 ### Returns